neur0map/ipcrawler-go/README.md

 ### The Main Parts (AI helped me design this!)

-1. **The Pretty Interface** (`cmd/ipcrawler/main.go`)
+1. **The Main CLI** (`cmd/ipcrawler/main.go`)
-   - Uses Charmbracelet's Bubble Tea framework for the TUI
+   - Simple command-line interface that just takes a target
-   - Shows real-time progress of all your scans
+   - Automatically discovers and runs all available workflows
-   - Handles all the keyboard input and navigation
+   - Shows real-time progress with clean output formatting

 2. **The Engine** (`internal/executor/`)
    - **engine.go** - Actually runs the security tools